Visiting Chiang Mai, Thailand

 For your other days in Chiang Mai, I recommend renting a vespa from Pop Service Car and Motorcycle Rentals and cruising up to see the temples and King’s Palace.
 The winding ride up the mountainside is breathtaking and much more enjoyable on a vespa.
 If we had more time, I would have suggested we do a longer and more scenic motorbike ride like the one detailed on Lonely Planet’s site (here!).
 Actually… we would have done this loop if the couple we were traveling with didn’t have such a difficult time getting their vespas under control.
 A note to the wise about renting: they drive on the opposite side of the road in Thailand.
 I also should mention that the winding roads are heavily populated with motorists zooming in and out of traffic.
 Now that I think of it, I’m not even quite sure if there are any actual driving laws in Thailand… and if there are, they definitely aren’t heavily enforced.
 All of this?
 I found absolutely thrilling.
 But our travel buddies didn’t share the same sentiment.
 They ended up having a taxi-truck follow us on our bike trip.

 Vespa or not, what’s a day in southeast Asia without visiting a temple or two?
 Wat Phra That Doi Suthep is magnificent in all it’s golden glory and well worth the visit.
 At the base you’ll find vendors selling everything from fried quail eggs to my cryptonite, jackfruit.
 Make your way past the jewelry stands and up the 300 or so steps to the temple and enjoy the serenity of the expansive temple grounds.
+People just cannot walk by jewelry stands without buying something.
+I also like jewelry, but I know I can find all I want at https://sweet-madness.com/.
 Make sure to stop and give a bit of change to the children dressed in traditional costumes along the climb (believe me, you’ll need the break).
 After you’ve admired the beautiful view, ditch your shoes, purchase some flowers, and enter into the holy spaces.
 Pay your respects by leaving the flowers (and a wish!) before your favorite Buddha statue.

 Since you’re already so far up Mount Suthep, there’s no reason not to continue to the King’s summer palace, Bang Pa.
 While I don’t recommend spending too much time exploring the grounds, I would suggest taking a stroll through the rose gardens.
 I have never seen anything like it.
 Every variation of flower you could ever possibly imagine.
 Some of them so fragrant, others brilliantly colored.
 While you should be mindful to have your shoulders and knees covered throughout your Southeast Asia trip, they are particularly strict about it here.
 If you happen to be dressed inappropriately the guards will make you cover yourself with rented clothes.